 The Company's gift card sales are deferred and recognized in net sales when the gift card is redeemed for product or services.
 The Company's gift cards do not expire and do not include service fees that decrease customer balances.
 The Company has maintained Company-specific, historical data related to its large pool of similar gift card transactions sold and redeemed over a significant time frame.
 During fiscal 2010, there was a change in facts and circumstances which resulted in the Company recognizing approximately \$2.0 million of gift card breakage income which related primarily to gift cards sold in prior years.
-The Company recognizes gift card breakage is recognized over the same performance period, and in the same proportion, that the Company's data has demonstrated that gift cards are redeemed.
+The Company recognizes gift card breakage to the extent there is no requirement for remitting balances to governmental agencies under unclaimed property laws.
+Gift card breakage is recognized over the same performance period, and in the same proportion, that the Company's data has demonstrated that gift cards are redeemed.
 Gift card breakage is recorded as a decrease in selling, general and administrative expense in the statements of income.
-Deferred gift card revenue was \$7,591 and \$9,932 at January 29, 2011 and January 30, 2010, respectively, and is included in accrued liabilities (Note 5).
+Deferred gift card revenue was \$7,591 and \$9,932 at January 29, 2011 and January 30, 2010, respectively, and is included in accrued liabilities - accrued customer liabilities (Note 5).